 - The briefing image of the Overmind in Starcraft is a creepy tendril-covered eye floating in red goop.
 It's a remarkably expressive eye, swivelling around and shaking about in tune with the Overmind's "speech"

-- Almost every single roguelike has them.
-Their usual power is paralysis and they are usually harmless when encountered alone.
-Nethack and Angband have floating eyes.
+- NetHack and Angband have floating eyes.
+Their power is paralysis and they are usually harmless when encountered alone.

-- Demon's Crest on the SNES features the hidden boss Ovnunu, a collective of eyeballs suspended in green jelly.
+- Demon's Crest features the hidden boss Ovnunu, a collective of eyeballs suspended in green jelly.

 - Dragon Quest/Dragon Warrior includes several eyeball-themed monsters, in particular the Darkeye.
 And an eye monster in a boot called a Skipper.